victorbobkov/venue-explorer/README.md

 Venue Explorer Bot is a Telegram Mini App that allows users to explore and find venues based on different categories.
 Users can view details about the venues and mark their favorite ones.
 The project is developed as part of Telegram's Mini App development contest and serves as a reusable example for future Mini App developers.

 ### Features
-- Explore venues by category
+- **Explore Venues:** Browse through various venue categories.
-- View detailed information about each venue
+- **View Venue Details:** Access comprehensive information about each venue.
-- Booking Confirmation: After selecting a venue, users can proceed to book it.
-The Booking Confirmation page displays the details of the booking and provides options for modification and confirmation
+- **Book Venues:** Select, modify, and confirm your booking in a few steps.
-- Mark venues as favorites
+- **Mark Favorites:** Save venues to your favorites with a single click.

 ## Installation